chazpf/100-days-of-code/log.md

 ### Day 3: March 8, 2021

-**Today's Progress**: Lost some work I did refactoring Mike's discard funciton, and decided to shelve it until I could talk to him about it.
+**Today's Progress**: Lost some work I did refactoring Mike's discard function, and decided to shelve it until I could talk to him about it.
 Instead, I made a simple reset button for the project.

 **Thoughts:** I was frustrated today, trying to reformat some code and did something wrong between vscode and github, lost the work.
 I need to solidify my understanding of checking out, switching between, and pushing to git branches.